Eingabe löschen

 Drop us an email!

 We are part of the Organic Electronics and Photovoltaics (OEPHO) focus area.
 With our colleagues Kurt Pernstich, Gabriela Kissling Kemp, and Markus Regnat, who are kindly acknowledged for their great help, we operate a processing lab with all the equipment needed for fabrication of perovskite solar cells within gloveboxes.
 The OEPHO characterization lab is equipped with standard solar cell and LED characterization tools (solar simulator, EQE, potentiostat, and Fluxim tools such as Paios and Phelos).
-We operate a laser lab with equipment for optical spectroscopy.
+We perform optical spectroscopy on a home-made setup and investigate stability in a dedicated stability lab.
+Within our nanoscale activities we run a nanoimaging lab.
 We are performing numerical device simulations using setfos and laoss from Fluxim.

 Featured Publications